denisse-orellana/catalogue_payment_system/README.md

 # Catalogue & Payment system

-This project is a concepts test for an ecommerce platform with the implementations of a dinamic catalogue and payment registration.
-The main object is the use of polymorphic associations.
+This project is a concepts test for an ecommerce platform with the application of a dinamic catalogue and payment registration.
+The main object is the implementation of polymorphic associations.

 ## Ruby & Rails version